 The Pelham Library Board of Trustees has delegated the responsibility for selection and evaluation of Library materials and resources to the Library Director and has established reconsideration procedures to address concerns about those materials and resources.
 Completion of this form is the first step in those procedures.
 Incomplete forms will not be considered.
 If you wish to request reconsideration of a Library material or resource, please return the completed form to Jennifer Greene, Library Director, Pelham Public Library, 24 Village Green, Pelham, NH 03076.
-Fill out one form in its entirety for each item for which reconsideration is requested.

 Name Date

 Address

 I represent: Myself Organization/Group (Name )

 Have you reviewed the Library's Collection Development Policy?
 Yes No

 Resource on which you are commenting:

 Book/Magazine/Newspaper Display/Exhibit

 Video/Video Game Audiobook/Music CD

 Electronic Information/eBook/eMagazine Library Program

 Other

 Title

 Author/Producer

 Copyright/Issue/Program Date

-Type of material (book, DVD, magazine, etc.)
+Type of material (book, DVD, magazine, etc.) ·

-1. What brought this resource to your attention?

-2. Have you read the Library's criteria for selection, including the Library Bill of Rights and Freedom to Read Statement, along with the other appendices attached, as stated in PPL's policies?
+- 1. What brought this resource to your attention? - 2.
+Have you read the Library's criteria for selection, including the Library Bill of Rights and Freedom to Read Statement, along with the other appendices attached, as stated in PPL's policies?

-3. Did you read, watch, or listen to the entire work?
-Yes No 4. f no, what parts did you read, watch, or listen to?
-5. What specifically concerns you about this resource?
-Please be specific and cite pages or sections.
-6. What of value is there in this resource?
-7. For what age group would you recommend this resource?
-Are there resources you would suggest that could provide additional information and/or other riewpoints on this topic?
-9. Are you aware of critical judgment of this resource?
-If yes, please summarize such judgments.
-10. What do you believe is the theme or purpose of this resource?
+- 3. Did you read, watch, or listen to the entire work? \\\\Yes \\\\No - 4.
+If no, what parts did you read, watch, or listen to? - 5.
+What specifically concerns you about this resource?
+Please be specific and cite pages or sections. - 6.
+What of value is there in this resource? - 7.
+For what age group would you recommend this resource? - 8.
+Are there resources you would suggest that could provide additional information and/or other viewpoints on this topic? - 9.
+Are you aware of critical judgment of this resource?
+If yes, please summarize such judgments. - 10.
+What do you believe is the theme or purpose of this resource?

 11. What would you like the Library to do about this resource?

-Withdraw it from the Library collection Move to a different collection.
-Explain Other.
-Explain Cardholo er/Resident SignatureDate Below to be completed by PPL Staff Date rec eived: Director initial: Committee meeting: Patron n otified of decision: Board of Trustees notified: Board Meeting: Final ded ision:
+\\\\\ Withdraw it from the Library collection